datavzrd/datavzrd/README.md

 ## Configuring datavzrd

 datavzrd allows the user to easily customize it's interactive HTML report via a config file.
+When generating large reports, templating yaml files can be a bit tricky.
+We advise using [yte](https://github.com/koesterlab/yte) for easy yaml templating with python expressions.

 ```yaml
 name: My beautiful datvzrd report